LoneDev6/Wiki-ItemsAdder/developers/java-api/huds-guis-images-and-more.md

 if (manaHud.exists()) {
     manaHud.setFloatValue(2.0f);
 } else {
-    System.out.println("Mana HUD not found — check that the HUD is enabled.");
+    System.out.println("Mana HUD not found, check that the HUD is enabled.");
 }
 ```